lala-la-flaca/DevOpsBootcamp_8_Jenkins/README.md

    e) Select **Create Droplet**

 3. Configuring Firewall on Digital Ocean: Following security best practices, configure the firewall's inbound rules.
-In this case, you only allow inbound SSH access from your machine to the Droplet and access to Jenkins ports. restricting all other unnecessary connections.
+In this case, you only allow inbound SSH access from your machine to the Droplet and access to browser port. restricting all other unnecessary connections.

 4. Select the **Networking** option from the left panel, then choose **Firewall**.